capnramses/antons_opengl_tutorials_book/README.md

 make -f Makefile.osx
 ```

-### Windows with GCC ###

-* Install the GNU Compiler Collection - usually by installing MinGW.
-I suggest the minimal MinGW GCC distro at [https://nuwen.net/mingw.html](https://nuwen.net/mingw.html).
-* Open a console and `cd` to the demo of choice.
-* `make -f Makefile.win32` (MinGW may have renamed `make.exe` to `mingw-make32.exe` or similar).
-* Copy the .dll files from the main folder to the demo folder
-* Or `make -f Makefile.win64` for the 64-bit build.

-If you have trouble linking supporting libraries you may need to recompile GLFW, GLEW, AssImp, and Freetype.
-It's a good idea to do this anyway to stay up to date.

 ### Windows with Visual Studio ###

 The original Visual Studio solution has gone out of date now, so I removed it.